kumarimoni-2001/Public-Libaries-Project/README.md

 Propose strategies to improve accessibility, optimize resource distribution, and enhance the overall impact of public libraries.

 **Expected Outcomes**
-The project will deliver valuable insights to enhance public library services.
-Expected results include:
+The successful completion of this project will yield several valuable deliverables and insights that will significantly contribute to the enhancement of public library services.
+The outcomes are designed to support data-driven decision-making for stakeholders, including policymakers, library administrators, and community planners.

-A clean, well-structured dataset ready for analysis

-Key findings on library demographics, services, and geographic distribution

-Visualizations showing trends and disparities

-Predictive models to guide future improvements

-A summarized report with actionable recommendations

 **1. Cleaned and Structured Dataset**
 A refined dataset, free from errors and inconsistencies, organized for easy analysis.
 This will include key attributes like library locations, services offered, funding, and demographics.